Born 18th December 1933 Died 26th August 1992

-Met by Detective George Bawart at Ontario Airport in California on August 16th 1991, Michael Mageau picked Arthur Leigh Allen out of a line-up collection of photo's from 1968 drivers licenses, but this was undertaken in 1992, twenty three years after the attack at Blue Rock Springs Park, so has little evidentiary value.
+Met by Detective George Bawart at Ontario Airport in California on August 16th 1991, Michael Mageau picked out Arthur Leigh Allen from a photographic line-up of 1968 driver's licenses, but this was undertaken in 1992, twenty three years after the attack at Blue Rock Springs Park, so has little evidentiary value.
 He also requested the search warrant for Allen's Santa Rosa trailer in Sunset Park in 1991, activated by Inspector Bill Armstrong and granted by a Sanoma County judge.
-When Inspector Toschi and Armstrong first arrived at the trailer park Allen was not at home, however when they entered they found dead squirrels in a freezer, sexually explicit items and reading material, but more importantly, on Allen's return, left with samples of his handwriting, used later to compare to the Zodiac letters.
+When Inspector Toschi and Armstrong first arrived at the trailer park Allen was not at home, however, when they entered they found dead squirrels in a freezer, sexually explicit items and reading material, but more importantly, on Allen's return, left with samples of his handwriting which were later used to compare to the Zodiac letters.
 View the police report regarding the interview with Arthur Leigh Allen at the Sunset Trailer Park.

-On September 27th 1974 Allen was arrested by the Sanoma County Sheriff's Department for child molestation, involving a young boy and sentenced on March 14th 1975, during this time period the Zodiac letters ceased, but after his release from the Atascadero State Hospital on August 31st 1977, the resumption of what is claimed to be another Zodiac one page letter surfaced on April 24th 1978, saying 'I'm back with you'.
+On September 27th 1974 Allen was arrested by the Sanoma County Sheriff's Department for child molestation involving a young boy and sentenced on March 14th 1975.
+During this time period the Zodiac letters ceased, but after his release from the Atascadero State Hospital on August 31st 1977, the resumption of what is claimed to be another Zodiac one page letter surfaced on April 24th 1978, stating "I am back with you".
 SEE 1978 LETTER

 Allen had also previously been fired from a teaching position at Valley Springs Elementary School for child molestation in 1968, the run up period before the first murders of David Faraday and Betty Lou Jensen on December 20th 1968 at Lake Herman Road in Benicia.